 The spare wheel support was harder than it looks, the chassis ends above the rear axle, so all the loading has to go onto the plywood bodywork, however it seems strong enough.
 There's a Ford rear axle half shaft being supported by an A frame which in turn is assisted by an H frame.

 I'm not sure Fiona's plants and my painting efforts are compatible, but this is a great time for panel work, sunshine to dry the paint and the insects aren't about in any numbers yet.
 I'll have to get them finished before the Midgies arrive, these would be just too tempting a target.
 Fortunately they are at least a month behind schedule.
 I never thought I'd get such a bonus from climate change.

-OK, now sadly the paint appears better than it is close-up, so it'll need flatting off and polishing, but here we go.
+OK now.
+Sadly the paint appears better than it is close-up, so it'll need flatting off and polishing, but here we go.

 Primer and first coat on the main body, start reconstruction.
 The coach paint is taking a lot longer to dry than I hoped.
-I'll try two pack next time.
+I'll try a two pack next time.

 Radiator grille, probably the fiddliest bit to get in the right position, eventually sorted by moving it forward 10mm on the passenger side.

 Side panels and dash-top, easy to fit, but hardest to paint.